mkmojo/cs254/A5/README.md

-base contains all files for base assignment.
+base/ contains all files for base assignment.

-extra contains all files for extra credit.
+extra/ contains all files for extra credit.